stephensl/RB129/study_guide_interview.md

 # Inheritance
+  May be used to extract common behavior that exists between classes and move that behavior to a superclass that subclasses inherit from.
+One way polymorphism is achieved in Ruby.

 ### Class inheritance
+  When a class inherits behavior from a superclass.
+The subclass specializes the superclass, and is best used when there is a hierarchical relationship between classes.

 ### Interface inheritance
   Instead of inheriting behavior from a superclass, the class inherits an interface made available by mixed in module defining the behavior.
 Interface inheritance is best used when there is not a natural hierarchical relationship, and rather a "has-a" relationship between objects of the class, and the behavior.
 Interface inheritance allows us to share behavior between classes when there is not a hierarchical relationship which lends itself to class inheritance.
 Interface inheritance also approximates multiple inheritance in Ruby.
 Objects cannot be instantiated from modules.